skypilot-org/skypilot/docs/source/reference/config.rst

     # Reserved capacity (optional).
     #
-    # Whether to prioritize reservations when provisioning clusters on GCP.
-This
+    # Whether to prioritize locations with reservations when provisioning
-    # is useful when you have "automatically consumed" reservations in your GCP
+    # clusters on GCP.
+This is useful when you have "automatically consumed"
-    # project and want to prioritize them over on-demand resources.
+    # reservations in your GCP project and want to prioritize them over
+    # on-demand resources.
     #
     # Default: false.
-    prioritize_reservations: false
+    prioritize_reservation_locations: false
     #
     # The "specifically targeted" reservations to be considered when provisioning
     # clusters on GCP.
 SkyPilot will automatically prioritize this reserved